Human trafficking in the United States: Construction

 Most labor trafficking survivors in construction are men from Mexico and the Northern Triangle (El Salvador, Honduras, and Guatemala), most of whom have H-2B visas or are undocumented.
 Workers can enter their exploitative situations through formal job offers and misrepresented visa contracts.
 In some cases, workers may be charged illegal and exorbitant recruitment fees, which may be a method of control to keep workers in abusive situations.
 Recruitment may also begin through an abusive migration journey or through word-of-mouth referrals.

 Sex trafficking

 Most of the victims that suffer from sex trafficking come from Mexico, Central America, and the Caribbean, and only 11% come from the United States.
 Severe brutality and abuse are the tactics used to control the victims, over half of who are minors.
 96% of the potential victims are female from either Mexico or Central America and 63% of the victims are minors because the traffickers in the cantinas are eager to target young girls.

 Bars and cantinas

 Women and girls ages 14–29 from the area demographics of Mexico and Central America are often victimized by bars and cantinas.
-The Latina woman and girls who are targeted by traffickers lack economic means, English fluency and legal status which makes the process easier for traffickers to manipulate them.
+The Latina women and girls who are targeted by traffickers lack economic means, English fluency and legal status which makes the process easier for traffickers to manipulate them.